defeo/class-cost/technical-annex.md

    both established and new,
    and their application to fundamental problems with isogenies and more broadly in number theory.
-1. The development of tools and algorithms from algebraic number theory, such as class-group computations, that have not been used in ECC research before, and of which knowledge elsewhere in cryptography has grown stale.
+1. The development and adaptation of tools and algorithms from algebraic number theory, such as class-group computations, that have not been used in ECC research before, and of which knowledge elsewhere in cryptography has grown stale.